maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 The FacForm test establishes that the expression is factored over the rational numbers.
 If the coefficients of the polynomial are all real, at worst you will have quadratic irreducible terms.
 There are some delicate cases such as: \((2-x)(3-x)\) vs  \((x-2)(x-3)\)  and \((1-x)^2\) vs \((x-1)^2\), which this test will cope with.

+It is also possible a student will do something which is just plain odd, e.g. \(x^2-4x+4\) can be rewritten as \(x(x-4+4/x)\) which is a "product of powers of distinct irreducible factors" but not acceptable to most teachers.
+The student's answer must also be a polynomial in the variable (using `polynomialp` as the test predicate).

 # Factorisation of integers

 If you would like to ask a student to factor a polynomial, then do not use the FacForm answer test.
 The FacForm answer test is designed to use with polynomials.